 Do you ever find yourself sitting through half the late movie-you know, what’s-it-called, starring what’s-his-face—before remembering you’ve already seen it?
 Have you forgotten where you left your coffee mug (next to your keys, wherever they are) again?

 Maybe you need a shot of beet juice.
 New research indicates that the nitrates in beet juice (which convert to nitrites and nitric oxide in the body) open up oxygen-rich blood vessels.
+Even better, the nitrite gets the oxygen and blood to the exact place in the brain where you need them most.

 Just read an article on how much food we waste.
 It is estimated everyday americans waste enough food to fill the rose bowl stadium.
 WOW!